ctp-eos/ctp-sci/CTP: The Science Used by UFOs.md

 This is the very problem CTP addresses.

-Just as Einstein’s work was initially rejected for its non-intuitive treatment of time, just as quantum mechanics was dismissed for decades, so too is CTP *(for many years now)*—because it is not *just a new set of equations*—it is a **new model of reality**.
+Just as Einstein’s work was initially rejected for its non-intuitive treatment of time, just as quantum mechanics was dismissed for decades, so too is CTP *(for many years now)*—because it is not *just a new set of equations*— CTP is a **new model of reality**.

 ---